lawrennd/old_talks/_ml/innovation-to-deployment.md

 \figure{\includediagram{../slides/diagrams/ai/ride-allocation-prediction}{60%}}{Some software components in a ride allocation system.
 Circled components are hypothetical, rectangles represent actual data.}{ride-allocation-system}

-\newslide{Safety Critical}

-\slides{* What if instead of a ride sharing app, this was an allocation system for ambulances to patients?}

 \notes{For validating our efforts, the work is a close collaboration with Data Science Africa (DSA)[^dsa].
 They will provide applications and data to